DuncanRL/python-mc-hoster/README.md

 # python-mc-hoster
-Used on the UNR SMP, probably best not to be used publicly
+Used on the UNR SMP, probably best not to be used by others.

 Contains a minecraft server, allows stuff like custom chat commands and auto restarts.